narcofreccia/tide_booking_app/README.md

   - Loading component with animated dots for global loading state
   - LoadingState component with pulse animations
   - SelectRestaurant component for restaurant selection dropdown
+  - DateSelector component for date navigation with arrows
+  - Pagination component for paginated data (reusable)
   - All integrated with global context
 - **API Services** (`services/`)
   - Organized by domain for separation of concerns